petersbingham/reskit/README.md

 # reskit
 Python Package to assist with the identification and characterisation of quantum scattering resonances.

-WARNING: There are known issues with the latest version of sympy that affect the execution of reskit.
-We recommend using virtualenv to use the correct versions of the dependencies.
-This is fully explained in the instructions below.

 TROUBLESHOOTING: If you encounter any issues with reskit please consult the [TROUBLESHOOTING.md](https://github.com/petersbingham/reskit/blob/master/TROUBLESHOOTING.md).
 If these are due to a bug please leave an issue report.

 ## Getting reskit